Three formulas for CSM classes of open quiver loci: Quiver preliminaries

-Fix bases for $V_0, \dots, V_n$, and identify elements of $Hom$ with tuples of matrices.
-We will consider the action on $Hom$ of the group $GL=GL(V_0)\times \cdots \times GL(V_n)$ via change-of-basis in each vector space $V_i$: for each $i$, $GL(V_i)$ acts by inverse multiplication on the right of $\Hom(V_{i-1},V_i)$ when $i>0$, and by multiplication on the left of $\Hom(V_{i},V_{i+1})$ when $i<n$.
-The goal of \S \ref{sec:polys} is to provide (novel) formulas for \textbf{quiver polynomials}, which we define to be the equivariant cohomology classes $[\Omega_{\mathbf{r}}] \in H^*_{GL}(Hom)$ of the quiver loci.\footnote{ Throughout, we implicitly use Poincar{\'e} duality to identify the equivariant Borel-Moore homology classes defined by $GL$-invariant subvarieties with the corresponding classes in equivariant cohomology.}
+i.e. by change-of-basis in each vector space $V_i$.
+This action preserves ranks, so it fixes $\Omega_{\mathbf{r}}^\circ$ and $\Omega_{\mathbf{r}}$.
+The goal of Section \ref{sec:polys} is to provide (novel) formulas for \textbf{quiver polynomials}, which we define to be the equivariant cohomology classes $[\Omega_{\mathbf{r}}] \in H^*_{GL}(Hom)$ of the quiver loci.\footnote{Throughout, we will implicitly use Poincar{\'e} duality to identify the equivariant Borel-Moore homology classes defined by $GL$-invariant subvarieties of $Hom$ with the corresponding classes in equivariant cohomology.} Note that $Hom$ is contractible, so $H^*_{GL}(Hom)$ is isomorphic to the $GL$-equivariant cohomology ring of a point, denoted $H^*_{GL}(pt)$.